-This section analyzes anticipated increases in noise and vibration resulting from the proposed project.
-Sources of noise and vibration considered include airborne noise from trains operating along Seventh and Townsend Streets south and west of the subway portal near Fifth Street, traffic noise from any increases in traffic volumes or changes in traffic patterns, storage yard noise, and ground-borne vibration from trains operating both above and below ground.
+This section analyzes potential increases in noise and vibration resulting from the proposed project.
+Potential sources of noise and vibration considered include airborne noise from trains operating along Seventh and Townsend Streets south and west of the subway portal near Fifth Street, traffic noise from any increases in traffic volumes or changes in traffic patterns, storage yard noise, and ground-borne vibration from trains operating both above and below ground.

-5.8.1 Sensitive Receptors
+5.8.1 SENSITIVE RECEPTORS